 Your Brain Is The Key

-At the anti-aging conference, Dr. Thierry Hertighe talked about the “Potentials of Hormone Therapy to Reverse Memory Loss and Alzheimer’s Disease”.
-A very important subject for all participants this year.
+At the anti aging conference, Dr. Thierry Hertighe talked about the “Potentials of Hormone Therapy to Reverse Memory Loss and Alzheimer’s Disease”.
+This is a very important subject for all participants this year.
 A panel discussed Mental Health.
-Then on to a discussion of Mind Games, dietary approaches to Neuroinflammation and Fatty Acid Interpretations.
+Then on to a discussion of Mind Games, dietary approaches to Neuroinflammation, and Fatty Acid Interpretations.

-It surprised most participants at the conference that studies have proven that the best way to maintain your memory is social interaction.
-Diet and exercise are important but social interaction does the most good.
+It surprised most participants at the anti aging conference that studies have proven that the best way to maintain your memory is through social interaction.
+Diet and exercise are important but social interaction impacts your memory the most.
 You have to use most of your senses when interacting with anyone.
 You have to listen and react accordingly.
-After all, you do not know the response and all responses are different.
+After all, you do not know the response, and all responses are different.

 Infrared red lights were used to change the appearance of your skin.
 An infrared device shining on your skin for about 5 minutes noticeably changed the appearance of the skin.
 Supposedly it promoted the cells’ collagen production.

 Compounding pharmacies were in abundance to test every part of your body and to prepare the correct nutrients that you need.
 Lotions were available to smooth your skin and promote healthy skin.